 Boing Africa will broadcast new seasons of The Jungle Bunch, Total Drama Action, My Knight and Me and DC Super Hero Girls in 21 countries, while superhero destination Toonami launches anime soccer series Inazuma Eleven and new episodes of Dragon Ball Super exclusively in Africa for the first time.

-The winner of CN Africa’s new Creative Lab competition are Nigeria’s Ridwan Moshood for Garbage Boy and Trash Can (pictured), a series about a couple of self-proclaimed superheroes.
+The winner of CN Africa’s new Creative Lab competition is Nigeria’s Ridwan Moshood for Garbage Boy and Trash Can (pictured), a series about a couple of self-proclaimed superheroes.
 The project has also been selected for The Annecy International Animation Film Festival’s Animation du Monde showcase.
 Andrew John Phillips from South Africa is a Creative Lab runner-up for Intergalactic Ice Cream, which tells the story of a 13-year-old who journeys to space after taking an after-school job at a mysterious ice cream parlor.
 And so is Kenya’s Mark Kinuthia for Majitu, about a duo on a quest to stop an evil witch from opening a gate between Earth and a phantom’s universe.
 All three comedy shorts will be developed and produced as pilots to premiere on CN Africa and its digital platforms next year.

 There were a few fan-based experiential initiatives announced during the upfronts—CN will take over the Johannesburg Zoo on December 8 and 9, and the Boomerang Beach Tour will travel the Kwazulu-Natal coast for 10 days.